Building materials are the materials which are employed in construction work.

 Bricks are widely utilized as a building material in India.
 This was likely due to the simple fact that it had been much more fire retardant than timber in the ever-crowding cities, and fairly cheap to create.

-Fifth in the list of building materials is steel.
+Sixth in the list is steel.
 Steel is a metal alloy whose major component is iron and is the typical choice for metal structural building materials.

 It is powerful, flexible, and if treated well, it lasts quite a very long time.